 If you currently have a traditional chimney, you should look into one of the electric fireplaces that can be inserted directly into it for the most authentic look.
 If you don’t have a chimney but still want the authentic look, you should look into one of the mantel units so that it can be a focal point in your home.

 If you need something that can be moved from room to room, you can go with a freestanding fireplace.
-However, keep in mind that these don’t look nearly as authentic as one of the other electric fireplaces that have been mentioned.
+However, keep in mind that these don’t look nearly as authentic as those of the other electric fireplaces that have been mentioned.

 Other than these guidelines, it really just depends on what kind of look you are going for.
 Do you want something that is modern and can be installed into the drywall?
 Do you want that classic rustic look with a mantel?
 Luckily, there is a great variety of electric fireplaces to choose from.